vsandstrom/SuperCollider-Embedder-Extractor/README.md

 A silly project for embedding a file into another file and then extracting it.
 What if you could hide the SuperCollider source code of your music as an easter egg inside the music it has created?

 ## Compile
-A requirement seems to be g++-11 or later

 ```bash
 # clone this repo
 $ git clone https://github.com/vsandstrom/SuperCollider-Embedder-Extractor.git